anindya-chakraborty-23/supply-chain-ai-prompts/prompting-guide.md

-# Prompting Guide for Supply Chain Professionals
+# Prompting Guide for Industry Professionals

-### *"Summarise the supplier report."* vs a 60-word prompt that produces a board-ready analysis in one shot.
-The gap between those two is what this guide covers.

-A practical framework for getting useful outputs from LLMs — written for planners, analysts, and operations professionals.
+A practical framework for getting useful outputs from LLMs — written for planners, analysts, and industry professionals.
 By the end you will have a reusable prompt structure and five patterns you can apply to your next supply chain problem today.
 *(15 minute read)*